Maryland Lemon Law: Your Complete Legal Guide

 - 24 months following the date of original delivery to the consumer

-Important note: This statutory warranty period does not extend any manufacturer’s express warranty.
-If your manufacturer’s warranty is shorter than 24 months/18,000 miles, the lemon law may still provide protection during this period.
-Conversely, if your manufacturer’s warranty is longer, the lemon law presumption only applies during the first 24 months/18,000 miles.
+Important: This statutory warranty period does not extend any manufacturer's express warranty.
+If your manufacturer's warranty is shorter than 24 months or 18,000 miles, the lemon law may still provide protection during this period.
+If your manufacturer's warranty is longer, the lemon law presumption only applies during the first 24 months or 18,000 miles.

-If the manufacturer’s warranty is written to include miles driven when the vehicle is in someone else’s possession (such as dealer test drives or transportation), the manufacturer must disclose this fact in 12-point bold face type in the written warranty.
+If the manufacturer's warranty includes miles driven when the vehicle was in someone else's possession (such as dealer test drives or transportation), the manufacturer must disclose this fact in 12-point bold face type in the written warranty.

 Maryland's Lemon Law Presumption

 Under Md.
 Code, Com.
-Law § 14-1502(d), Maryland law creates a presumption that a reasonable number of repair attempts have been undertaken if any of the following conditions are met during the warranty period:
+Law § 14-1502(d), Maryland law creates a presumption that a reasonable number of repair attempts have been made if any of the following conditions occur during the warranty period:

 | Condition | Requirement | Details |